Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Challenges in VAM signal

 \subsection{Repeated Median Estimator}

 Siegel’s Repeated Median Estimator (RME) is a second highly robust estimator of linear relationships with the highest breakdown point of 50\% \citep{siegel_robust_1982}.
 It estimates the slope of the regression line $y = A + Bx$ for a set of points.
 For our purposes, if humans raters fail to have a positive RME slope with respect to VAM on an item, the item either has too high a proportion of bad data or no meaningful relationship. $\hat{B} = \underset{i}{\operatorname{median}} \ \underset{j\,\ne\,i}{\operatorname{median}} \ (Y_j - Y_i) / (X_j - X_i)$ where the inner median is the median of the slopes connected to this observation, similar to the Thiel-Sen Estimator, and the outer median is the median slope across all items for the inner slopes.
-For signal to be robustly identified, we expert humans ratings should have a positive relationship with VAM, measured by tau, the 90\% lower CI of tau, TS, and RME.
-We also test that tau is greater than tau generated by random sampling and we perform a quartile test for difference between rating Q1 and Q4 and VAM \citep{kane_estimating_2008}, as shown in Table \ref{tab:robustness}.
+For signal to be robustly identified, we expert humans ratings should have a positive relationship with VAM, measured by $\tau$, the 90\% lower CI of $\tau$, TS, and RME.
+We also test that $\tau$ is greater than the $\tau$ generated by random sampling and we perform a quartile test for difference between rating Q1 and Q4 and VAM \citep{kane_estimating_2008}, as shown in Table \ref{tab:robustness}.

 Given the tests in Table \ref{tab:robustness}, we take the position that, while the signal is faint, it is indeed positive and distinguishable from the noise.
-One way to contextualize how we can extract the signal over many observations is to consider that VAMs have about the same accuracy as predicting year-over-year ERA of professional baseball pitchers \citep{mccaffrey_intertemporal_2009}.
-This task is harder, as would be predicting pitcher ERA from only watching a few innings of one game: on its own, there isn't enough signal, but in aggregate we assume that there is.
+One way to contextualize how we can extract the signal over many observations is to consider that VAMs have about the same accuracy as predicting year-over-year ERA\footnote{Earned Run Average (ERA) is the average number of earned runs a pitcher allows per nine innings, calculated as (Earned Runs \(\times \) 9) / Innings Pitched.
+It is the primary statistic for measuring pitcher effectiveness.} of professional baseball pitchers \citep{mccaffrey_intertemporal_2009}.
+This task is harder, as would be the predicting of pitcher ERA from only watching a few innings of one game: on its own, there isn't enough signal, but in aggregate we assume that there is.